f4exb/sdrangel/plugins/samplesource/airspyhf/readme.md

 <h2>Build</h2>

-The plugin will be built only if the [Airspy HF library](https://github.com/f4exb/airspyhf) is installed in your system.
-Please note that you should use my fork as it deals with integer samples.
-The branch to check out is `intsamples` but this is the default in Github.
+The plugin will be built only if the [Airspy HF library](https://github.com/airspy/airspyhf) is installed in your system.

 If you build it from source and install it in a custom location say: `/opt/install/libairspyhf` you will have to add `-DLIBRTLSDR_INCLUDE_DIR=/opt/install/libairspyhf/include -DLIBRTLSDR_LIBRARIES=/opt/install/libairspyhf/lib/libairspyhf.so` to the cmake command line.